 Fast forward one year later.
 By then I’d consumed Master of Puppets, …And Justice for All, Reign in Blood, Peace Sells and Vulgar Display of Power.
 I’d also been exposed to bands like Children of Bodom, Dimmu Borgir and Cradle of Filth through the re-launched Headbanger’s Ball.
-It was also the era of the New Wave of American Heavy Metal, and screaming vocals, blast beats, and heavy riffs were back in the musical consciousness of audience outside the underground (ah, the mid-2000s).
+It was also the era of the New Wave of American Heavy Metal, and screaming vocals, blast beats, and heavy riffs were back in the musical consciousness of audiences outside the underground (ah, the mid-2000s).
 So that summer I purchased A Blaze in the Northern Sky.
 Metaphorically speaking, I had some maps, a light source, some provisions and was ready to explore.
-So when “In the Shadow of the Horns” came on, my mind had something to lock onto, motivating to listen again, and again, and again.
+So when “In the Shadow of the Horns” came on, my mind had something to lock onto, motivating me to listen again, and again, and again.
 Eventually, I was able to find my way back to Under a Funeral Moon and stuff even rawer than that (I still can’t quite do Akitsa and most Idjarn, but who knows).
 As another example, I originally didn’t feel much of anything listening to the title track, but after giving it a chance several times, it became my favorite Darkthrone song.

 But it also helps to know some facts about the forest before just waltzing in.
 I didn’t go beyond a surface-level knowledge of black metal and the major bands until I read Dayal Patterson’s Black Metal: Evolution of the Cult.
 Through reading the detailed stories behind the big names, along with those of the lesser-known acts, I grew a new appreciation for the music that hasn’t let up since.
 So perhaps it helps to know the stories behind the screams and the riffs to spur interest and create room for the patience required to allow for multiple listens.
 After all, I learned a lot about some of my other favorite bands through VH1s countdowns and Behind the Music series.
 Maybe knowing a bit about the people in the band creates a human connection that makes you eager to give them the benefit of the doubt.
 You’re more likely to check out your friend’s band and react positively than you are to a stranger’s (I don’t have research to cite for this, but I’d bet a fair amount of change on it).